6 min read

 Celebrating Christmas in Australia

-Ah, Christmas in Australia - where the only thing higher than the holiday vibe, is the temperature outside.
+Ah, Christmas in Australia!
+A time when the only thing higher than the holiday vibe is the temperature outside.
 While most of the northern hemisphere curls up under a cold blanket with a hot cup of cocoa, Aussies are living it large on sandy beaches with sizzling BBQs and a whole lot of sunshine.

 Whether it’s the food, festivities, traditions or approach to gifting, Christmas Down Under is a whole different vibe.